Todays topic for ICSC biology class 6 is Structure and Function of a Heart . To check the part 1 for this chapter click on this link.

 3.Capillaries

-1.Arteries - These are muscular an pipe like structures.
+1.Arteries - These are muscular and pipe like structures.
 Their wall is thick and they possess elasticity.
 They carry oxygen rich or oxygenated blood from the heart to various parts of the body.
 They are seated deeply inside the body.

 Pulmonary artery - Pulmonary artery is the exception which carries impure or deoxygenated blood to the lungs.